A. C. Bilbrew: Politics

 Bilbrew campaigned for Kenneth Hahn for Los Angeles County supervisor in 1952.
 In 1958, she was named director of a new Republican campaign office opened in South Los Angeles.
 She was later described by Hahn as the "first Negro woman to sing on radio in Los Angeles, pioneering the opportunity for young people to get into music, stage, radio and television."
 In 1960, she attended the International Women's Day Jubilee in Copenhagen, part of the 22-member delegation from the United States.
 By 1962, she was on the advisory board of the Independent Voters League of California.
 In 1963, she founded the Opportunity Workshop, a community arts, education, and empowerment program in south Los Angeles.

 Personal life and legacy

-A. C. Harris married Ralph Bilbrew, a fellow performer.
+A.C.
+Harris married Ralph Bilbrew, a fellow performer.
 They had three daughters: Roberta, Kitty Jean, and Maudie Jeannette; all three daughters had musical careers.
 Kitty Bilbrew was later known as jazz singer Kitty White (1923-2009).
-A. C. Bilbrew died in 1972, aged 84 years.
+A.C.
+Bilbrew died in 1972, aged 84 years.

-The A. C. Bilbrew branch of the LA County Library, in Willowbrook, was named for the her in 1974.
+The A. C. Bilbrew branch of the LA County Library, in Willowbrook, was named after her in 1974.
 It was designed by black architect Vincent J. Proby.
 This branch houses the African American Resource Center.